Hungarian Golden Ball

-The Hungarian Golden Ball (Magyar Aranylabda) is awarded in Hungary by a vote by Hungarian sport journalists.
+The Hungarian Golden Ball (Magyar Aranylabda) is annually awarded in Hungary by a vote by Hungarian sport journalists.
 Eligible are Hungarian players in the Hungary and abroad.

 The other football award in Hungary is the Hungarian Footballer of the Year awarded by the Hungarian Football Federation (MLSZ).

 History

 The Hungarian Golden Ball was founded in 1998 by Imre Mátyás, the founder and editor of online news portal Nb1.hu.